Access to this feature depends on your subscription level.

 Single-page app (SPA) data

-To view SPA data: from the New Relic menu bar, select Browser > (selected app) > Page views from the left-hand navigation.
+To view SPA data: Go to rpm.newrelic.com/browser > (select an app) > Page views from the left-hand navigation.

 Initial page loads and route changes are automatically grouped by Browser Interaction Name (which can be adjusted using the whitelist segment system).
 If you have set custom route names via the SPA API, the custom route names will be displayed.
 You can change how the page loads and route changes are grouped by using the Group page by dropdown.